s223928/Group-13/A5/Reflection.md

 **Was the number of tools for the course okay?
 Should we have more or less?
 If so, which ones?**
         I dont understand the question.

+Dimitris:
+**Did the process of the course enable you to answer or define questions you might need later for your thesis?**
+Yes.
+The course helped a lot, especially because all the material was available from the beginning.
+I also really enjoyed working with GitHub.
+It was my first time using it, and I will absolutely keep using it in future projects.
+If anything, I would have appreciated a slightly more structured introduction in the early weeks, perhaps a set of small, guided exercises on basic data extraction before diving into self-directed exploration of the ifcopenshell library.
+That would have helped build confidence faster.

+**Would you have preferred less choice in the use cases?**
+I think the level of freedom in choosing use cases was fine.
+It allowed each of us to explore something closer to our own skills and interests.
+Even though our initial use-case turned out to be quite ambitious, it was easy to switch, refine, or scale it according to what was realistic within our time and coding abilities.

+**Was the number of tools for the course okay?
+Should we have more or less?
+If so, which ones?**
+I think the number of tools for the purposes that this course is trying to achieve was sufficient.

 # (As a group) summary of the feedback you received on your tutorial